coder404-creator/SYNTHAX-RE-LEAF/README.md

 - ✅ Ready for the future: It can become a solar-powered device with functionalities for pest detection, rainfall prediction, ​‍​‌‍​‍‌​‍​‌‍​‍‌etc.

+WE USED AI FOR SOME BUGS THAT WAS WITH OUR SOIL SENSOR ALSO WE USED AI TO REFINE THIS READ ME AND MAKE IT SOUND A BIT PROFESSIONAL